 - Students go to their tables in Excel (previously saved).
 First they use there data to check the mean as an estimate of the actual mean they have calculated.
 They can either insert a column of mid-points between the two columns (better) or put it on the end as a third column.
 Get Excel to calculate the mid-point multiplied by the frequency and put it in a fourth column.
 Total this column and the frequency column and divide to find the mean.
 This might look like the Sample Table (see copymaster).
 Compare the answer with the actual mean and discuss estimates and how good they are.

-- Students compare the UK and NZ means with their class means for distance and time respectively and try to come to conclusions.
+- Students compare the USA and NZ means with their class means for distance and time respectively and try to come to conclusions.
 Does it confirm or alter their previous ideas?